Jason Lee (field hockey)

 Jason David Lee (born 21 May 1970)) is an English field hockey coach and former international player.
 As a player, he won 82 caps for England and 35 for Great Britain, scoring 35 goals.
 He played in the 1992 and 1996 Summer Olympics.

 Biography

 Playing career

 Lee was born at Hayes in Greater London and was educated at Borden Grammar School and while a pupil there was selected for the England U18 team.
 He played hockey at Old Bordenians Hockey Club in Sittingbourne, Kent.

-He played club hockey for East Grinstead in the Men's England Hockey League from 1988, making his first appearance at the Olmpics in 1992.
+He played club hockey for East Grinstead in the Men's England Hockey League from 1988, making his first appearance at the Olympics in 1992.
 He joined Old Loughtonians at the start of the 1995/96 season.

 While at Old Loughtonians, he participated in the 1996 Olympic Games and the 1998 Men's Hockey World Cup but retired after the World Cup competition to take up coaching.